 Shannon Cobb, President and CEO

-Shannon Cobb comes to Ann’s Place from United Way of Westchester and Putnam, as their Senior Vice President of Marketing, Communications and Community Impact.
-She is a strategic, goal driven communications and program professional with more than 20 years’ experience in nonprofit agencies across the country.
+Shannon Cobb, a Danbury resident for over fifteen years, comes to Ann’s Place from United Way of Westchester and Putnam, as their Senior Vice President of Marketing, Communications and Community Impact.
+She is a strategic, goal driven communications and program professional with more than 20 years of experience in nonprofit agencies across the country.
 In the past decade, she has focused her career on internal and external communications, brand development, training, public speaking, content management, advertising and strategy.
 Having started her career in volunteer management, she continues to value and build diverse volunteer and community involvement wherever she works and at all leadership levels.
 Through the years, she has recruited, trained and supervised thousands of volunteers to help increase socialization skills for people with disabilities, assist low income seniors live independently at home, advocate for youth in foster care, and enhance the management of nonprofits.

-When Shannon is not at work, she can be found each week guiding and mentoring middle school youth at her church.
+When Shannon is not at work, she can be found each week guiding and mentoring middle school youth at her church, Jesse Lee Memorial UMC in Ridgefield.
 She is delighted this gives her opportunity to play games such as laser tag and capture the flag.
 She is a Certified Lay Servant in the New York Annual Conference of the United Methodist Church and speaks a few times a year from the pulpit.
 Ms. Cobb has a Bachelor of Arts from Gettysburg College, and is a graduate of the Parent Leadership Training Institute in Danbury.
 She loves spending time with her two boys and college sweetheart, taking photos while exploring a new trail, and losing herself in a good book.

 Jeff Beekman, Accounting & Contracts Manager